Medicaid is a health insurance program for low-income people jointly funded and regulated by states, territories and the federal government.

-While Congress provides substantial funding and establishes requirements for Medicaid, each state manages and administers its own Medicaid program through a state Medicaid agency.
-Federal program requirements are set forth in Title XIX of the Social Security Act, and regulations and guidance are issued by the Centers for Medicare & Medicaid Services.
+While Congress provides substantial funding and establishes federal program requirements for Medicaid, each state and territory manages and administers its own Medicaid program through a state or territorial Medicaid agency.
+Federal program requirements are set forthestablished by Congress in Title XIX of the Social Security Act; and regulations and guidance are issued by the Centers for Medicare and Medicaid Services (CMS).

-States must meet federal requirements to receive matching funds and have significant flexibility to decide who is eligible for services, what services are offered and how those services are paid through state plan design, waiver programs and programs funded solely with state dollars.
-States legislatures help fund, regulate, oversee and innovate the Medicaid programs.
+States are obligated to meet federal requirements to receive federal matching funds and but have significant flexibility to decide who is eligible for services, what services are offered and how those services are paid through state plan design, waiver programs, and programs funded solely with state dollars.
+States legislatures help fund, regulate, oversee and innovate in the Medicaid program.

-Medicaid should not be confused with Medicare, a program financed and administered solely by the federal government, providing health insurance coverage to people over 65 years old and people who have certain permanent disabilities.
-While Medicare covers some types of inpatient, outpatient and prescription drug care for older adults, it does not pay for long-term care such as nursing homes, assisted living or care provided in community settings.
+Not to be confused, the Medicare program is financed and administered solely by the federal government and provides health insurance coverage to people over 65 years old and people who have certain permanent disabilities.
+While Medicare covers some types of inpatient, outpatient and prescription drug care for older adults, Medicare does not pay for long-term care like nursing homes, assisted living or care provided in community settings.
 This makes Medicaid the only public program that covers long-term care services.
-Some people are dually eligible for Medicare and Medicaid.
+Some people are dually eligible for both Medicare and Medicaid.

-The Medicaid program is also distinct from CHIP, although the two often work in concert to provide health insurance coverage to children in families with low incomes.
+The Medicaid program is also distinct from the Children’s Health Insurance Program (CHIP), although the two often work in concert to provide health insurance coverage to children in families with low incomes.
 CHIP covers uninsured children under 19 years old with family incomes too high to qualify for Medicaid.
-Like Medicaid, CHIP is administered by states according to federal requirements, and each program is funded and regulated jointly by states and the federal government.
+Like Medicaid, states and territories administer the CHIP program according to federal requirements, and each program is funded and regulated jointly by states, territories and the federal government.

 |